|This is an unofficial version.

 (a) a member of the clergy, a rabbi, or an official of a religious denomination corresponding to a member of the clergy or a rabbi, duly ordained or appointed according to the rites and ceremonies of the religious denomination to which he belongs; or

-(b) a catechist, an evangelist, a missionary, or a theological student duly appointed or commissioned by the governing body of a religious denomination with special authority to solemnize marriages;
+(b) a representative of a religious denomination duly appointed or commissioned by the governing body of the religious denomination with special authority to solemnize marriages;

 may solemnize the ceremony of marriage between any two persons not under a legal disqualification to contract the marriage.